A Week on Bonaire: Diving, Donkeys, and Desert Silence

 Day 3: Klein Bonaire

-Took a water taxi from Kralendijk to Klein Bonaire — an uninhabited island 750 m offshore.
+Take a water taxi from Kralendijk to Klein Bonaire — an uninhabited island 750 m offshore.
 US$20 round-trip.
 No Name Beach is exactly what it sounds like: a strip of white sand with nobody on it.
-The snorkeling off the shore was the best I've had in the Caribbean.
+The snorkeling off the shore is some of the best in the Caribbean.
 Sea turtles.
 Huge barrel sponges.
 Parrotfish everywhere.

-I brought water, a sandwich, and a book.
-Lay on the sand for three hours.
-Took the 3 PM water taxi back.
-Might be the most perfect half-day I've spent on any trip.
+Bring water, a sandwich, and a book.
+Stretch out on the sand for three hours.
+Catch the 3 PM water taxi back.
+It may be the most perfect half-day on any trip.

 Day 4: Flamingos and Salt Pans

-Drove south to the flamingo sanctuary and salt pans.
-Thousands of Caribbean flamingos — Bonaire hosts one of the hemisphere's largest breeding colonies.
-You can't enter the sanctuary, but the viewing from the road at Pekelmeer is excellent.
-The salt pyramids (massive white mounds from the solar salt works) are striking against the arid landscape.
+Drive south to the flamingo sanctuary and salt pans.
+Thousands of Caribbean flamingos gather here — Bonaire hosts one of the hemisphere's largest breeding colonies.
+The sanctuary itself is off-limits, but the viewing from the road at Pekelmeer is excellent.
+The salt pyramids — massive white mounds from the solar salt works — stand striking against the arid landscape.

 The southern tip of the island is a different world from the north.
 Flat, dry, almost lunar.
-The slave huts — tiny stone shelters where enslaved people lived while working the salt pans — are a sobering reminder of the island's history.
-They're preserved as a memorial.
+The slave huts — tiny stone shelters where enslaved people lived while working the salt pans — are preserved as a memorial and a sobering reminder of the island's history.

-Afternoon dive at Salt Pier — the pilings of the working salt pier are covered in orange cup corals, sponges, and seahorses.
-One of the most unusual dive environments I've encountered.
+Afternoon dive at Salt Pier — the pilings of the working salt pier are cloaked in orange cup corals, sponges, and seahorses.
+One of the most unusual dive environments anywhere.

 Day 5: Washington Slagbaai National Park

 The northern third of the island is a 5,600-hectare desert park.
 Entry ~US$15.
 4WD required — the dirt roads are genuinely rough.
-I spent a full day driving the long loop, stopping at Boca Slagbaai (a secluded bay for snorkeling), the flamingo lakes, and various cacti-dotted viewpoints.
+Give it a full day to drive the long loop, stopping at Boca Slagbaai (a secluded bay for snorkeling), the flamingo lakes, and various cacti-dotted viewpoints.

 The landscape is austere and beautiful.
 Divi-divi trees bent by the constant trade wind.
 Feral donkeys wandering the road (more on those tomorrow).
 Zero other vehicles for stretches of an hour.